GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Physical Element'>Physical Element</A><BR>Physical Element: A composition of Hardware Elements and Software Elements.
-Similarity to the V-Model segments and system.
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Physical Element'>Physical Element</A><BR>Physical Element: A composition of Hardware and Software Elements.
+Similarity with the V-Model segments and system.
 See [VXT].<BR></html>

 ## SAF_PhysicalEnvironment